patrickbucher/programming-in-haskell/notes/07-higher-order-functions.md

     -- sixth change: new function to check for parity check_parity :: [Bit] -> Bool
     check_parity xs = checksum (take 8 xs) == head (drop 8 xs)

+Ex.
+8) Test your new string transmitter program from the previous exercise using a faulty communication channel that forgets the first bit, which can be modelled using the `tail` function on lists of bits.

+    faulty_transmit :: String -> String
+    faulty_transmit = decode . faulty_channel . encode

+    faulty_channel :: [Bit] -> [Bit]
+    faulty_channel xs = tail xs

+    > transmit "foo"
+    "foo"

+    > faulty_transmit "foo"
+    "\204\222*** Exception: Prelude.head: empty list